hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

     input:
       channel_id: C12345678901 # String - returned from the post_message task and accessed at `vars["0"].channel` where the `"0"` is the ID of the post_message task
       (expr)ts: vars["0"].ts # (Optional) string - The timestamp of the message to update.
 This would come from the previous post_message or update_message task
-      text: "Hello world" # (Optional) string - The message to post, which conforms to the slack payload format (expr)attachments: ([{ text: "Attachment text" }]) # (Optional) array - The message to post, which conforms to the slack payload format
+      text: "Hello world" # (Optional) string - A simple text message to respond with.
+One of text, attachments, or blocks must be provided
+      (expr)attachments: ([{ text: "Attachment text" }]) # (Optional) array - An array of attachments, which conform to the slack payload format.
+One of text, attachments of blocks must be provided
       (expr)blocks: >
         ([
           {